-Birger Carlstedt's The Society Machine is under conservation in EMMA's exhibition space
+Birger Carlstedt's The Society Machine was conserved in EMMA's exhibition space

-The Society Machine was donated to EMMA Collection and it is now under conservation in EMMA's exhibition space.
-The work has been on display at the Swedish social and municipal college in Helsinki since 1964.
+The Society Machine was donated to EMMA Collection and now it has been conserved in EMMA's exhibition space.
+The work was on display at the Swedish social and municipal college in Helsinki since 1964.
 Under the decades the relief has collected dirt and it is partly damaged.
-Conservator Viivi Vierinen is conserving the work from Tuesday to Friday 5th to 15th Nov between noon and 3pm at EMMA.
-You are welcome to come and watch the process!
+Now the conserved relied is on display at EMMA's exhibition space.

 The Society Machine is a collaborative piece by artist Birger Carlstedt and architect Erik Kråkström.
 It was designed for the Swedish social and municipal college at Topeliuksenkatu in Helsinki, a building which Kråkström was head architect for.
 Both the artwork and the building were completed in 1964.
 The industrial aesthetics of The Society Machine – saved from the now-condemned building – are right at home with the architecture of the WeeGee house designed by Aarno Ruusuvuori that very same year.
 Also, it is a unique addition to the EMMA Collection which is in part focused on modernism.